Why build employee morale and motivation?

 - Offer rewards that inspire well-being.
 Working from home means reduced movement (no more walking to and from conference rooms or to your coworker’s desk) which can increment to thousands of steps missed a day.
 When evaluating your employee recognition programs, consider offering rewards that inspire activity, adventure, and connection as ways to boost employee morale.
 At Blueboard, we offer a suite of experiential rewards that range from DIY backyard gardening to meditation classes, kayaking trips to watercolor classes to exploring our National Parks.
 No matter their personal wellbeing goals, there’s a reward for every unique employee.

 2. Amp up your recognition efforts.

 Right now, your employees need to be seen and valued for their work.
 Normally, this wouldn’t have been too challenging in an office setting, when you could easily give kudos to someone after you walk out of a meeting together.
 But now that we don’t have the luxury of in-person interactions to boost morale and motivation, recognition needs to be much more intentional and aligned with our current state of remote work.
 Here’s what our panelists recommended as employee morale boosters:

 - Adapt your recognition efforts to celebrate the non-tangibles.
 At Blueboard, we’re seeing a huge appetite for spot recognition and company value reward programs.
 Now that it’s more challenging for people to hit traditional metrics (due to changing business conditions as a result of the pandemic), we’re starting to see more of our clients celebrate the non-tangibles - such as rewarding people who run wellness sessions for the organization or are bringing their company values to life.
-We love seeing this shift because it’s a great way to keep employees motivated by recognizing behaviors that build culture and positively impact the company in the long-term.
+We love seeing this shift because it’s a great way to build employee morale and keep employees motivated by recognizing behaviors that build culture and positively impact the company in the long-term.